 7. Show Appreciation

 Most people in the workplace are looking for more than just a paycheck.
-They want to be valued for their work and they want to feel like they’re part of a team.
+They want to feel that their work has meaning.
+They want recognition for their efforts and they want to feel like they’re part of a team.
 These desires for recognition and connection are fundamental, which means that there’s a real purpose to acknowledging the value of a job well done.
-Recognition—from management as well as one’s peers—is a reward in and of itself.
-By showing appreciation, you can instill a passion for excellence.
-By acknowledging achievements, your employees are far more likely to go above and beyond your expectations.
-Do your best to find innovative and authentic ways to give your peers a high five when they display company behavior that aligns and therefore acknowledges your clearly stated purpose.

 8. Be Humble

 Corporate communications have traditionally come from on high.
 But ground-level dialogues are just as important, if not more so.
 Employees are way more likely to believe what leaders say if they’ve heard similar arguments from their peers.
 Conversations are generally more persuasive and engaging than one-way edicts.
-No one likes being told what to do.
+No one wants to be told what to do without understanding why.

 What's your organization's purpose?
-How do you incorporate it into your internal communication?
-Drop me a line in the comments section below and let me know.
+How do you incorporate it into your internal communication best practices?
+Let us know in Comms-unity, our global Slack channel for internal comms professionals.
 We love hearing stories about how people connect with their colleagues, which shouldn't come as a surprise, since fostering connections at work is kind of our purpose.